Our values are extremely important to us and help our team provide the best service possible.

 Valuing all our employees and investing in their potential

-Our apprenticeship programme is growing and we have provided opportunities for two locally-based Apprentices, one of whom has since become a permanent member of staff and is continuing on their training and development journey with TSS.
-All staff participate in ongoing training and development, identified through an appraisal process.
-News is shared via meetings, staff newsletters and e-mail, so that all team members feel involved and have a wider understanding of all areas of the business.
-Mandatory Safeguarding Training is being delivered to all drivers and passenger assistants who work on school contracts.
+Our apprenticeship programme has provided a number of opportunities and all staff participate in ongoing training and development, identified through an appraisal process.
+News is shared via meetings, staff newsletters and e-mail, so that team members feel involved and have a wider understanding of all areas of the business.
+Mandatory Safeguarding Training is delivered to all drivers and passenger assistants who work on school contracts.
 The course selected is amongst the most highly regarded in the country and is provided by the NSPCC resulting in financial benefits for this worthwhile children’s charity.

 Being open and honest